evanwill/kioskSlides/README.md

 After putting together the kioskSlides files, Chrome browser must be set up in kiosk mode on the display computer to run the slideshow.

 1. Set up printing defaults:
-..* set default printer to receipt
+..* set default printer to the POS receipt printer
 ..* under more settings uncheck Headers and footers
 2. Create a new Kiosk user and shortcut
 ..* settings > users > add new user > create shortcut for this user > create
 3. Edit the shortcut to add flags enabling kiosk mode and printing without a message ..* edit > properties > target
-..* target should = `chrome.exe --kiosk --kiosk-printing http://[start URL here] --disable-print-preview`
+..* target should = `chrome.exe --kiosk --kiosk-printing [start URL here] --disable-print-preview`(in this case the start URL will be a file location like `C:\kioskSlides\poem.html`)
 4. Completely shut down Chrome (in task manager) or restart computer.

 Start the slideshow by clicking on the shortcut.